Starting 2017 Off Right. Document Everything!

 IRS representatives, agents, and officers are by no means “bad” people.
 They are normal people just doing what they’re told

 (Ok, not ALL of them are normal).
 Well, guess what?
 Normal can be trouble.
 Normal people lose stuff.
 Normal people forget to document their conversations.
 Normal people make promises they can’t keep.
 Normal people make mistakes.

 Here’s a perfect example.
 A have a client from years ago who incurred a huge tax liability during the real estate meltdown, and as a result, could not pay anywhere near what he owed.
 The IRS agreed to let him make payments – surprisingly, over a period of years instead of just quarters, and this client did what he was told.

 Every quarter, he sent a check to the IRS and documented those payments within his own paperwork.
-After three years, he had finally paid down his debt and sent in the last check.
+After three years, he had finally paid down his liability and sent in the last check.

 freedom!!!
 Right?
 WRONG!

 Our beloved IRS lost his paperwork and told him to simply keep making payments until they “figured it out”.